IVenzon/cse15l-lab-reports/Lab-Reports/week-5-lab-report-3.md

 ```
 ![Image](https://i.imgur.com/cfTHYjP.png)

 Now both the "physics" and "Physics" within `ch5.txt` are counted in our search.
+Make sure to use `-i` if you want to catch **EVERY** instance of your search phrase, as just regular `grep` might not catch everything.

 Source: [15 Practical Grep Command Examples In Linux / UNIX](https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/)